A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects

-For the \texttt{WABBIT} simulations, Fig.~\ref{fig:Performance-suzuki}C shows the total number of points on the grid, averaged over the time span all simulations computed.
-It can be observed that as the computational cost per point decreases, the total number of points increases.
-Both influences combined yield Fig.~\ref{fig:Performance-suzuki}B, which shows the total cost per simulation time unit.
-It presents a minimum for an intermediate value of $B_{s}$, where a compromise between sparsity and data regularity is made.
-We therefore choose $B_{s}=23$, but we also note that any value between $15$ and $30$ would have resulted in near-optimal performance.
+Fig.~\ref{fig:performance}E shows the total number of points on the grid, averaged over the time span of the simulations.
+It is observed that as the computational cost per point decreases (Fig.~\ref{fig:performance}A), the total number of points increases.
+Both influences combined yield Fig.~\ref{fig:performance}F, which shows the total cost per simulation time unit.
+It presents a minimum for an intermediate value of $B_{s}$, where a compromise between sparsity and data regularity is achieved.
+We therefore choose $B_{s}=23$, but we also note that any value between $15$ and $30$ would have resulted in near-optimal performance

-Figure~\ref{fig:Performance-suzuki}D shows the fraction of CPU time spent on refinement, evolution and coarsening, which sum to 100\%.
-Coarsening becomes cheaper with increasing $B_{s}$, while the relative cost for refinement is constant.
-The portion spent on the actual solution of the PDE (time evolution) increases with $B_{s}$, but even the lowest value is above 70\%.
-We further show the relative time required for ghost node synchronization, which is done in all three of refinement, time evolution and coarsening.
-The synchronization is the crucial part for the parallelization, and it decreases, as expected, with increasing $B_{s}$.
-The performance data is machine-dependent, but the trends will be the same on other machines, thus this study gives a guideline how to choose $B_{s}$ to obtain near-optimal performance.

-Finally, we already discussed that parallelization of a dynamical grid is fundamentally different from static grids, because the work load per CPU is not constant.
-It is therefore important to verify that the performance remains indeed constant over a large range of blocks per CPU, $N_{b}/N_{\mathrm{CPU}}$, as shown in Fig. \ref{fig:blocks-per-rank}.
-The data for this figure is accumulated from several simulations with $N_{\mathrm{CPU}}$ ranging from $672$ to $5520$.
-For $N_{b}/N_{\mathrm{CPU}}>50$, the performance is nearly constant, while it drops for smaller values.
-We therefore check periodically if $N_{b}/N_{\mathrm{CPU}}>50$ is satisfied and decrease the number of processes if it is not.